aws/mynah-ui/docs/DATAMODEL.md

   description?: string; // A text to be shown inside a tooltip and it can be markdown status?: 'main' | 'primary' | 'clear' | Status;
-  flash?: 'infinite' | 'once'; // Flashes the card icon?: MynahIcons; // in case if you want to put an icon to the button. position?: 'inside' | 'outside'; // Whether the button shows up inside or oustide a card, default is 'inside' }
+  flash?: 'infinite' | 'once'; // Flashes the card fillState?: 'hover' | 'always'; // background is filled always or only when hover icon?: MynahIcons; // in case if you want to put an icon to the button. position?: 'inside' | 'outside'; // Whether the button shows up inside or oustide a card, default is 'inside' }